MariloyH/School_District_Analysis/README.md

 <img width="329" alt="AverageReadingbyGradeB" src="https://user-images.githubusercontent.com/102195803/165659327-efbaf6dd-0552-4e2e-afb4-86bb6e3fa183.png">

 ### -Scores by school spending
-In this case, the Average Reading Score was almost the same, it only increased 0.05%.
+For the Average Reading Score was almost the same, it only increased 0.05%.
 The other performing values decreased.
 The budget per student remains equal, because it only depends of the Budget per School and the Total Students number per school.
 <img width="870" alt="Spending RangesB" src="https://user-images.githubusercontent.com/102195803/165650122-73bb7111-3a2b-4e18-b03e-587a1717f1b6.png">

 ### -Scores by school size